Is the pill dangerous for your health?

 Why is the contraceptive pill controversial?

-In late 2012 and early 2013, the pill (particularly the 3rd and 4th generation pills) became the subject of much controversy, following a complaint from a user who suffered a stroke.
+It was in late 2012, early 2013 that the pill (particularly the 3rd and 4th generation pills) came under a great deal of controversy, following a complaint from a user who suffered a stroke.

-Between 2000 and 2016, there was a 20%* drop in pill use in France.
-Among the reasons why women stop taking the pill are, for some, the constraint of having to remember to take medication every day, but also the benign side-effects that s'prove to be restrictive on a daily basis, such as headaches, weight gain, mood swings, spotting etc...
-Decreased libido is also a frequent side-effect, prompting many women to stop taking the pill.
-The above-mentioned side effects are the most common, occurring in an estimated one in 10 women.
+Between 2000 and 2016, pill use in France fell by 20%*.
+Among the reasons why women stop taking the pill are, for some, the constraint of having to remember to take medication every day, but also the benign side effects that prove restrictive on a day-to-day basis, such as headaches, weight gain, mood swings, spotting etc...
+Decreased libido is also a frequent side effect, prompting many women to stop taking the pill.
+The aforementioned side effects are the most common, occurring in an estimated one in 10 women.

-For others, it's simply the desire to get back in touch with their natural cycles and stop ingesting hormones that pushes them to change their contraceptive method.
-In fact, reconnecting with your natural cycle is s'offering you the chance to get to know yourself, to know when you're most productive, when you're best suited to a particular activity.
+For others, it's simply the desire to get back in touch with their natural cycles, no longer ingesting hormones, that pushes them to change their contraceptive method.
+In fact, reconnecting with your natural cycle gives you the opportunity to get to know yourself, to know when you're most productive, when you're best suited to a particular activity.
 Because our emotions and energy vary according to our cycle.

 Is the pill really dangerous?

-Following the controversy surrounding the 3rd and 4th generation pills, the French National Agency for the Safety of Medicines (ANSEM) advised all healthcare professionals to give priority to prescribing 2nd generation pills, except in special cases.
+With the controversy surrounding 3rd and 4th generation pills, the French National Agency for the Safety of Medicines (ANSEM) advised all healthcare professionals to prescribe 2nd generation pills as a priority, except in special cases.
 If a 3rd or 4th generation pill is prescribed, personal and family history must be examined to assess any potential risks.
 In January 2013, the French social security system stopped reimbursing certain 3rd and 4th generation pills.

-Although the list of undesirable effects of the pill is long, and benign side-effects are frequent, it should be noted that the risk of thrombosis (a rare serious side-effect) is only 0.06%*.
+Although the list of undesirable effects of the pill is long, and mild side effects are common, it should be noted that the risk of thrombosis (a rare serious side effect) is only 0.06%*.
 The French national drug agency estimates that there are 2,500 thrombo-embolic accidents per year.
-The benefits (contraceptive efficacy of 99.7%) far outweigh the risks, but the cardiovascular risks must be taken into account when taking the contraceptive pill.
-It's important to have all the information you need to make an informed choice.
+The benefits (contraceptive efficacy of 99.7%) far outweigh the risks, but the cardiovascular risks must be taken into account when taking the contraceptive pill, and it's important to have all the information you need to make an informed choice.

 Which contraception is right for you?
-How to choose your contraception?
+How do you choose your contraception?

 • frequency of use